Cibiv/Cibiv.github.io/people/olga/index.md

 ### Talks and Posters
 <div class="hline"></div>

+__2021__
+* SMBE2021 - Society for Molecular Biology and Evolution, Virtual Meeting, July 3-8, 2021
+Talk: “Gentrius: Generating species-trees from a set of incomplete overlapping unrooted subtrees and its application in supertree and supermatrix phylogenetic inference”

 __2020__
 * The Twelfth Theoretical Phylogenetics Meeting at UTAS, Hobart, TASMANIA, November 25-27, 2020
 Talk: “Generating and sampling trees from a phylogenetic terrace”

 __2018__
 * The Tenth UTAS (mainly) Theoretical Phylogenetics Meeting, Hobart, TASMANIA, November 21-23, 2018.
 Talk: “Characteristics of phylogenetic terraces and their influence on tree space exploration”

 __2017__
 * The 21st Annual New Zealand Phylogenomics Meeting 2017, Auckland, Waiheke, New Zealand, February 12-17, 2017.
 Talk: “Discussion on “small n, large p“ in phylogenetics and application of James-Stein estimator”

 __2016__
 * MCEB 2016 - Mathematical and computational evolutionary biology, Montpellier, France, June 12-16, 2016.
 Talk: “Phylogenomics: Efficient analysis by accounting for phylogenetic terraces”

 * MASAMB 2016 - Mathematical and Statistical aspects of Molecular Biology, Cambridge, UK, October 3-4, 2016.
 Talk: “Phylogenetic terraces and efficient phylogenetic inference”

 __2014__
 * RECOMB - 18th Annual International Conference on Research in Computational Molecular Biology, Pittsburgh, Pennsylvania, USA, April 2-5, 2014.
 Poster: “Terrace aware phylogenomic inference”

 * MCEB - Mathematical and computational evolutionary biology, Montpellier, France, June 15-19, 2014.
 Poster: “Viable taxon selection under Split Diversity”

 * MAMOW – Mathematical Modelling Workshop: MathMods & Ema Alumni Meeting, L'Aquila, Italy, July 14-19, 2014.
 Talk: “Modelling Evolutionary Relationships: problems and challenges in Phylogenetics and its Applications”

 __2012__
 * 4th annual MFPL PhD and PostDoc Retreat, Sopron, Hungary, September 27-28, 2012.
 Poster: “Biodiversity and Conservation Planning: Phylogenetic Diversity under Food Web constraints”

 ### Software contributions
 <div class="hline"></div>

+* __Gentrius: Generating trees from incomplete unrooted subtrees.__

+The implementation is available in branch __terragen__ (<a HREF="https://github.com/iqtree/iqtree2/tree/terragen">github</a>) from IQ-TREE2 github repository.
+The code will be included in the main branch in the future releases.
+For the __manual__ see this page (<a HREF="https://github.com/iqtree/iqtree2/tree/terragen/terrace">github</a>).
+Feel free to contact me, if you have more questions.

 * __IQ-TREE__ 	- <a HREF="http://www.iqtree.org"> http://www.iqtree.org</a>
 * __PDA__	- <a HREF="http://www.cibiv.at/software/pda/">http://www.cibiv.at/software/pda/</a>